 Moray Archaeological Zone

-The archaeological complex of Moray is famous for its terraces, or circular terraces, resembling a crater or an Inca amphitheater.
+The archaeological complex of Moray is renowned for its terraces, which resemble circular terraces, evoking a crater or an Inca amphitheater.

 This place was one of the leading agricultural research centers of the Inca empire.
-The different climates and floors on the terraces were built to make it possible to plant various products, and scientists still marvel at this impressive technology.
+The different climates and levels on the terraces were designed to accommodate the cultivation of various products, and scientists still marvel at this impressive technology.

 Things to do in Moray

 As such, the archaeological zone is not too large, although I recommend going through it calmly if possible.
-Upon entering, you will see an area with railings to appreciate the beautiful views towards the leading circular platforms; then, you will have to go down some stairs to visit (be careful because they are steep).
+Upon entering, you will see an area with railings that allow you to appreciate the beautiful views towards the leading circular platforms.
+Then, you will need to go down some stairs to visit (be careful, as they are steep).

-On average, in an hour, you can visit calmly.
+On average, you can visit calmly in an hour.

 When to visit Moray

-Like the salt mines of Maras, the archaeological zone of Moray can be visited all year round.
+Like the salt mines of Maras, the archaeological zone of Moray is accessible for visitation throughout the year.
 Again, I would be cautious during the rainy season because the surrounding area is a very dirt track.
 However, you also have the “advantage” of seeing everything greener now.

 Entrance cost: Included in the Cusco Tourist Ticket (you must take it to enter or buy it directly there).